Bringing the best modern PC games to life

 The best concept art stems from the illuminated imaginations of game designers, who can bring a blank canvas to life with their ideas.
 Often concept art isn't released until after a game is out, as it would either color players' perceptions of the game or simply be a massive spoiler.
 Some concept art is made with no game to follow – it's just left there in limbo as an idea of what might have been.

-Limiting this list to just 10 wasn't easy as there is so much brilliant concept artwork around.
+Limiting this list to just 10 wasn't easy, as there is so much brilliant concept artwork around.
 Honorable mentions go to The Witcher 3, Sunset Riders, Mirror's Edge 2, Tomb Raider… the list goes on.

 1. Bioshock Infinite

 Bioshock Infinite was inspired by a screwed notion of American Exceptionalism, which Canadian artist Ben Lo took to beautiful extremes.
 The hand-painted style is reminiscent of the Broken Sword series.
-I particularly love this image of the floating city of Columbia, which features an optimistic nuclear family surrounded by giant trumpeting angels.
+We particularly love this image of the floating city of Columbia, which features an optimistic nuclear family surrounded by giant trumpeting angels.
 The game's ironic imagery has been so effective that the American Tea Party movement have used it as part of their online propaganda.

 3. Battlefield Hardline

 Patrick O'Keefe, known to his colleagues as Senior Concept Artist on Battlefield Hardline, has also provided some brilliant artwork for Dead Space 3.
 In addition to cityscapes and game environments, he enjoys making up ad campaigns.
 He first started tagging when he was in primary school and was inspired by his brother's hip hop collection and his home town of Toronto, which he describes as "a great graffiti city."
 But, you don't have to go all the way to Canada to see his handwork, just take a stroll around Battlefield Hardline.